Cybrid-app/cybrid-sdk-web/README.md

 If you call `GET /api/banks/{bank_guid}` you will get back your bank details, which includes the `features` your bank is configured with.

-If your bank is configured as `backstopped` the sandbox environment will automatically fund your fiat account for you.
-If your bank is configured with a `plaid_funding_source` you will have to add an external bank account.
+If your bank is configured with a `backstopped_funding_source` the sandbox environment will automatically fund your fiat account for you.
+In production you will be required to make a book transfer via the transfers api.

+If your bank is configured with a `plaid_funding_source` you will need to add an external bank account.

 2. (`plaid_funding_source`) Connect a bank account using the `bank-account-connect` component.
 In sandbox mode you don't need to enter any real credentials into Plaid.
 Choose a bank from the list.
 Only select a single bank account (this is enforced in the production instance).
 If Plaid does ask for credentials:

 > Username: user_good \
 > Password: pass_good

-Once you have gone through Plaid and connected a bank account, the identity verification should be complete.
+Once you have gone through Plaid and connected a bank account, the identity verification should be complete.\*\*

-3. (`plaid_funding_source`) Transfer funds into the customer's fiat account using the `transfer` component.
+\*\* 3. (`plaid_funding_source`) Transfer funds into the customer's fiat account using the `transfer` component.
 4. Your customer can now preform trades using the `trade` component.

 ## Installation